grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 # Time series

-Time series visualizations are the default and primary way to visualize data points over intervals of time as a graph.
-They can render series as lines, points, or bars.
-They're versatile enough to display almost any time-series data.
+Time series visualizations are the default and primary way to visualize data points over intervals of time, as a graph.
+They can render series as lines, points, or bars and are versatile enough to display almost any time-series data.

 {{< figure src="/static/img/docs/time-series-panel/time_series_small_example.png" max-width="1200px" alt="Time series" >}}

 {{< admonition type="note" >}}
-You can migrate from the old Graph visualization to the new time series visualization.
+You can migrate from the legacy Graph visualization to the time series visualization.
 To migrate, open the panel and click the **Migrate** button in the side pane.
 {{< /admonition >}}

 ## Configure a time series visualization